W01 Activity: Team Project Setup

 Overview

-This activity will go through the setup and start of the team project.
-You will not be expected to meet synchronously this week.
+This activity is the setup and start of the team project.
+You will not be required to meet synchronously this week with your team but it is highly encouraged that you attempt to do so.

 Activity Instructions

-⚠️ Only one member of the group needs to complete this STEP 1.
-Do not complete the following steps until you have communicated with at least one member of your group.
+Do not complete the this activity until you have communicated with at least one member of your team.

 - Login to your Trello account.

-- Copy this Sleep Outside Trello board to an account.
-This will be the group's working copy.
+- Copy this Sleep Outside Trello board to your

 - On trello.com, add each team member to the